Vixzyeee/Infrastructure_Docs/MikroTik/mikrotik-roadmap/00-fundamentals/01-networking-basics/mtu-mss.md

 # MTU and MSS

 ## What is this
-MTU defines maximum frame size.
+MTU defines maximum frame size.<br>
 MSS defines TCP payload size.

 ## Why it matters in MikroTik
-VPNs, tunnels, and PPP links often break due to MTU issues.
+VPNs, tunnels, and PPP links often break due to MTU issues.<br>
 MikroTik will forward broken packets unless told otherwise.

 ## Key concepts